Gami13/Gami13/README.md

 - Drove TypeScript-side development, focusing on core functionality and layout.
 - Implemented innovative features like tabbed channels and enhanced personalization, distinguishing it from existing clients.
 - Note: Project was later abandoned due to not achieveing the performance improvements we wanted (more details in the repo).
+- Learning from this, I'd now use a framework like React Native to achieve our performance goals, as it compiles directly to native UI instead of relying on a webview.

 ## Contact